Fixed Points of the Josephus Function via Fractional Base Expansions: Main Results and Motivations

 \subsection{Characterization of $\{n_p^{(\ell)}\}_{\ell\in \mathbb{N}}$ through the base $3/2$ number system}

-Observing the modular base $3/2$ expansions of the first twenty fixed points of $J_3$ (see Table \ref{table 2}), we are led to believe that there is a natural connection between these expansions and the divisibility condition that defines the sequence $\{\overline{m}_{\ell}\}_{\ell\in \mathbb{N}}$ (see equation \eqref{m-l-formula}).
-In particular, we have underlined some of the last digits of the expansions as shown in Table \ref{table 2}.
-We now state and prove the main result of this work, which confirms and formalizes these observations.
+Observing the base $3/2$ expansions of the first twenty fixed points of $J_3$ (see Table \ref{table 2}), we are led to believe that there is a natural connection between these expansions and the divisibility condition that defines the sequence $\{\overline{m}_{\ell}\}_{\ell\in \mathbb{N}}$ (see equation \eqref{m-l-formula}).
+In particular, we have underlined some of the trailing digits of the expansions, as shown in Table \ref{table 2}.